Investing

 The starting point is knowing your DSCR ratio before you approach a lender.
 Look at the property you're targeting, estimate the market rent from comparable listings, and run the ratio against the expected payment at current rates.
 If the ratio is at or above 1.0, the conversation with a lender becomes much easier.

-At 14 Days to Close, we work with real estate investors across Florida on DSCR financing regularly.
-Skip the line and schedule a callback and we'll walk through whether DSCR or another investment loan structure makes more sense for your specific property.
+If you're exploring bank statement loans or other non-traditional financing alongside DSCR, it helps to understand how each program approaches income verification differently.
+At 14 Days To Close, we work with real estate investors across Florida on DSCR financing regularly.
+Schedule a callback and we'll walk through whether DSCR or another investment loan structure makes more sense for your specific property.